ProgBelarus/progbelarus.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I am George Noarov, a 3rd year Computer Science PhD student at the University of Pennsylvania fortunate to be advised by [Michael Kearns](https://cis.upenn.edu/~mkearns) and [Aaron Roth](https://www.cis.upenn.edu/~aaroth/).
+I am George Noarov, a Computer Science PhD student at the University of Pennsylvania fortunate to be advised by [Michael Kearns](https://cis.upenn.edu/~mkearns) and [Aaron Roth](https://www.cis.upenn.edu/~aaroth/).
 Prior to this, I graduated Magna Cum Laude with a B.A. in Mathematics from [Princeton University](https://math.princeton.edu), where I was fortunate to be advised by [Mark Braverman](https://mbraverm.princeton.edu/) and [Matt Weinberg](https://www.cs.princeton.edu/~smattw/).

 I am broadly interested in theoretical computer science and machine learning.
-My current research develops techniques for fair, robust and trustworthy ML and distribution-free uncertainty quantification (including conformal prediction).
+My current research develops techniques for fair, reliable and trustworthy ML and distribution-free uncertainty quantification.
 I also work on algorithmic game theory and online learning.

 Throughout my academic journey, I have participated in enriching research programs and industry internships, including as a [visiting graduate student](https://simons.berkeley.edu/people/georgy-noarov) in the semester-long [Data-Driven Decision Processes Program](https://simons.berkeley.edu/programs/DataDriven2022) at the [Simons Institute for the Theory of Computing, UC Berkeley](https://simons.berkeley.edu), and as an intern at Goldman Sachs.